 Kitchen floor basket drains can be jetting using a small diameter hose reel kit powered by a Mongoose 184 jetting unit.
 1/2″ hose supplies pressurized water to hose reels with an attached pressure gauge.
 The operator is able to control the pressure and Water On/Off with a full-function wireless remote system from inside of the building.

 Cement plant work with a Model 184 (18 GPM @ 4,000 PSI) jetting unit.
 This unit is jetting an incoming drain line at a settling pit.
 This work is being done in conjunction with a pump truck.

 Mongoose 184 (18 GPM @ 4,000 PSI) performing cleaning on a sewer line from a newly installed cleanout.

 Conducting cleaning in parking lot storm drains with a Mongoose 184 (18 GPM @ 4,000 PSI).

 Descaling cast iron pipe with a Mongoose 184 (18 GPM @ 4,000 PSI) high pressure jetting unit.
 The lateral pipe is exposed for jetting access to cast iron pipe under the house.
-The Mongoose Jetter with a controlled rotation Stoneage Warthog nozzle is used to remove scale build up from the cast iron pipe.
+The Mongoose Jetter with a controlled rotation Stoneage Warthog nozzle is used to remove scale build-up from the cast iron pipe.
 When work was completed, an outside clean-out tee was installed for future pipe access in either direction.
 A bucket was used to collect samples of the scale removed from the cast iron pipe.
-Most scale was removed as sand-like grit, but larger stone-sized pieces were recovered.
+Most of the scale was removed as sand-like grit, but larger stone-sized pieces were recovered.